 You’ve made the ideal investment and have furnished your rental property.
 You’ve checked the references of your soon-to-be tenant.
 But you also want to take a security deposit to protect yourself from any damages down the line.
 Here’s the lowdown on what you need to know.

-How to find great tenants for your properties
+How to find great tenants for your rental property in the UK?

 Selecting the perfect tenant for a rental property in the UK is an important job, but that doesn’t mean it’s easy.
 There’s a lot to take into account to find great tenants; due diligence should be your top priority.
 After all, the last thing you want is to wind up in a situation where the tenant doesn’t pay the rent, and you have to enter into a prolonged dispute period.